 “Your grace,” interrupted a nervous Thomas, “you can’t believe this-“

 “It’s all in the book, your grace.”
 Anne added.

-After a brief pause, Henry smiled mischievously.
+After a brief pause, Henry grinned.
 “Anne, my dear, I should need to deliberate further on this information you’ve brought for me.
 I believe what you say is accurate.
 I should like to read more of what this Tyndale has to say so I can build my case for parliament.
 I already have an idea of what I will do.”

 “And what is that?”

 “It is no lie that the Roman Catholic Church has been poisoned by the worldly desires of the men that lead it and I should have no hand in allowing that vice to poison England as well.
 ‘Tis my duty to disengage England from such foulness.
 So, I’ll make my own church!”
 And then no one will be able to tell me who I can and can’t divorce, Henry added to himself.
 “I’ll call it Henry’s Epic Inquisition!
 Yes… yes, I like the sound of that.”

 “But your grace,” Thomas said. “we can’t call it that.”
 Not to mention that parliament would never agree.